sehanks/DS400-Hanks/README.md

 ### Commit 5: Parameter Tuning
 In this stage, I was able to alter my models to make them each as accurate as possible before choosing my final model.
-After much consideration, I have chosen LSTM to be my final model due to its high accuracy and efficiency.
+After much consideration, I have chosen CNN to be my final model due to its high accuracy and efficiency.
 I was also able to create a decoder that takes in an input audio, and prints out the transcript for that audio.
 This may be useful during my application stage.